1. Main Tasks for International Public Art Researchers

 2.2 IPA appraises nominations from all sources, and announces those nominations which have been selected for further research (to become case studies).

-2.3 Researchers carry out research on the cases invited, submitting this research by the given deadline.
+2.3 Researchers are invited to carry out research on certain nominations, and to submit this research by a given deadline.
 Together, all the submitted reports form Selection Pool for the IAPA.

 2.4 Researchers will receive remuneration on a case-by-case basis if the following conditions are fulfilled: